 During a reduction in force, communicating layoffs to employees and other audiences is essential.
-At this stage, you’ve likely contemplated a furlough vs layoff and determined what is best for your situation.
 The rationale and the business reasons for the layoffs should be part of your plan.
 Your audiences will vary, but these groups should come to mind: exiting employees, remaining employees, clients, and the public.
 The more accurately and clearly you deliver the news, the easier it will be for people to see you company’s future vision in the wake of business disruptions.

 Your internal and external communication plan should be at the top of your to-do list.
 As Roni Chambers, Vice President of Coaching Excellence at IMPACT Group, shares, “Take care of your employees first, then focus on your customers.”
 Roni held a long-standing career in HR at a Fortune 500 company and managed large downsizings in the process.
 Here are her best tips on communicating layoffs to employees and other audiences:

 1. Communicating Layoffs to Employees Who Are Exiting